The I Love You Project

 The experience of videotaping people is part of the project.
 Subjects have their own emotional experience saying these three words to a stranger, at times in the presence of other people.
 Others hear their stories.
 Neighbors who never met come into the shoot location as strangers and depart as friends.

 In August 2012 we commenced The I Love You Project® in Germany.
 We shot subjects in Bockenheim (Frankfurt) and Giessen.
 This time we recorded 32 languages and 82 participants.
 The project continued in Berlin where there is a large Turkish community.
 We shot over 100 participants in June 2013.
-And the project continued on with more sessions in Germany.
+And the project continued on with more sessions in Germany, ultimately leading to the opening of LiTE-HAUS Galerie + Projektraum which became the official "home" of the project.

 In 2014 the project was conducted in Kyiv, Ukraine in a gallery converted from a former bunker, and on the Maidan which was still occupied after the recent revolution.